-To continue to negate the spread of COVID-19, Luther Seminary will hold Fall 2020 courses online.
+To continue to negate the spread of COVID-19, Luther Seminary will hold Winter and Spring 2020-21 courses online.
 We will not open up on-campus housing to new residents until on-campus classes resume.
-Students for whom this would create a hardship must receive permission to move on-campus for the Fall semester (beginning Sept.
-1, 2020).
-If you want to be considered for on-campus housing, you should complete the application first.
-There will not be on-campus dining services during the fall semester.
+Students for whom this would create a hardship must receive permission to move on-campus.
+If you want to be considered for on-campus housing in the 2020-21 academic year, you should complete the housing application first.
+On-campus dining services are on hold this academic year.

-The following established priorities remain for on-campus housing with the goal of maximizing the use of our available units and helping to foster community for our new students.
+Assignment priorities for on-campus housing exist with the goal of maximizing the use of our available units and helping to foster community for our new students.

 - Current on-campus residents enrolled in on-campus courses may request lease extensions or renewals; these are approved on a case-by-case basis.